hrdwrrsk/adementary-theme/readme.md

 ./install.sh -d ~/.themes
 ```

-If you already have main theme installed system wide this fork will override the main theme but easily removable without interfering with original.
+If you already have main theme installed system wide this fork will override it but is easily removable without interfering with original.

 # Reporting bugs/Add suggestions
 report it via "Issues" tab, Pull request for bugfixes and features also accepted.
 for suggestion about design add [design] tag, for DEs/gtk+ app theming/etc. support, add [feature request] tag

 ONLY "Darker" is made by me, as such Light and Dark modes issues are to be reported to main developer, hrdwrrsk,

 # Credits